ryan-mcclue/ryan-mcclue/src/job.md

-From projects, say you are passionate and ethusiastic about learning new things Willing to improve skills, hope job can better myself as a software engineer Whiteboard have pesudo-methods, e.g. validate_input(). talk about space/time complexity, performance, readability, etc.
+From projects, say you are passionate and ethusiastic about learning new things Willing to improve skills, hope job can better myself as a software engineer Whiteboard have pesudo-methods, e.g. validate_input(). essential to talk about space/time complexity, performance, readability, etc. talk about design options/ambiguity there is no 'one' design, so acknowledge this and the tradeoffs

+discuss some trending industry news to show 'eagerness'

 Think about what type of role you are applying for.
 Am I protraying myself as generalist, specialist etc?